aporia-ai/mlplatform-workshop/README.md

 # mlplatform-workshop

-This is the code for the ML Platform workshop from the MLOps.community weekly meetup (video will be attached soon).
+This is the code for the ML Platform workshop from the MLOps.community weekly meetup.

+Video of the workshop will be attached soon.

 Based on:
  * FastAPI